MaxGeldner/gulp-include-source/README.md

 # gulp-include-source

-Gulp plugin to include scripts and styles into your HTML files automatically.
+Gulp plugin to include scripts into your HTML files automatically.

 ## Important notice
 This is a modification of the original package gulp-include-source.